grafana/mimir/docs/sources/mimir/reference-configuration-parameters/index.md

 # Rules based on which the Distributor decides whether a metric should be
 # forwarded to an alternative remote_write API endpoint.
 [forwarding_rules: <map of string to validation.ForwardingRule> | default = ]

+# Matchers to check if a series should be marked ephemeral, matching series get
+# marked to be stored in the ephemeral store.
+ephemeral_series_matchers:
 ```

 ### blocks_storage